-From fusion to French, downtown Pittsburgh boasts a wide array of culinary attractions to please even the most discriminating of palates.
-Check out these favorite downtown Pittsburgh restaurants for something new!
+From fusion to American, downtown Pittsburgh boasts a wide array of culinary attractions to please even the most discriminating of palates.
+Check out these favorite downtown Pittsburgh restaurants for something new.
 The list stretches the traditional downtown borders a bit, but Pittsburgh is a tiny downtown anyway.
 All restaurants on this list are in downtown proper, or the nearby Strip District or Lawrenceville—less than five minutes from downtown by cab, if that.

 This upscale, innovative restaurant in the Strip District seems to end up on everyone's list of favorite Pittsburgh restaurants.
-It's the flagship restaurant of the big Burrito group which manages several other popular Pittsburgh eateries (including Kaya, Casbah, Soba and Umi).
-The food is amazing, the presentation is gorgeous, the ambience is unpretentious and the wine list is impressive.
+It's the flagship restaurant of the big Burrito Restaurant Group, which manages several other popular Pittsburgh eateries (including Kaya, Casbah, Soba, and Umi).
+The food is amazing, the presentation is gorgeous, the ambiance is unpretentious, and the wine list is impressive.
 What else could you ask for?

-The big Burrito Group shines again with this fun, fusion restaurant in downtown Pittsburgh's Strip District.
-If flavor is your top priority in a good restaurant, then Kaya is a good choice - with plenty of spicy and flavorful menu items inspired by a mix of Latin American, Southeast Asian and Caribbean cuisines - fusion at its best!
+The big Burrito Restaurant Group shines again with this fun, fusion restaurant in downtown Pittsburgh's Strip District.
+If flavor is your top priority in a good restaurant, then Kaya is a good choice.
+It features plenty of spicy and flavorful menu items inspired by a mix of Latin American, Southeast Asian, and Caribbean cuisines.
+It's fusion at its best!

 It's a Pittsburgh staple, but still a favorite.
 Family owned and operated, Carlton's atmosphere is upscale and formal with delicious food and one of the best wine lists in Pittsburgh.